Michieljoris/bootstrapjs/README.markdown

 Bootstrapjs
 =========

-This is a resource loader along the lines of [requirejs], [curljs], [bdLoader] and many more.
-It is not compliant to the AMD specification, but does more or less the same.
+This is a resource loader along the lines of [requirejs], [curl], [bdLoader] and many more.
+It is not compliant to the [AMD] specification, but does more or less the same.

 Features: